KimbaWLion/DiscordBaseballBot/README.md

   * Not used, but supposed to be used to determine when a day ends to change the URL searched for.

 # Changelog
+* 5-8-17
+  * Combined the gameStatusChecker into a single function
+  * Made it more configurable with "FavoriteTeam" functions rather that hardcoding Mets values
+  * Added spots to add emoji
+  * Reverted Mike Trout bot
 * 4-27-17
   * Added bases status to the linescore
   * Fixed the "Game started" message since it was only tracking the Warm Up.
 Now there's a "Game about to start" and "Game started" message